algorithm-archivists/algorithm-archive/contents/pid_controller/pid_controller.md

 #Proportional-Integral-Derivative Controller

 The proportional-integral-derivative controller (PID controller) is a control loop feedback mechanism, used for continuously modulated control.
-The PID controller is in three parts proportional controller, integral controller, and derivative controller.
+The PID controller is comprised of three parts: proportional controller, integral controller, and derivative controller.

-Before we get into how a PID controller works, we need a good example to use to explain how it work.
+Before we get into how a PID controller works, we need a good example to explain things.
-Imagine you are making a self driving rc car that drives on a line, how wuld make it work given that the car moves with a constent speed.
+Imagine you are making a self-driving RC car that drives on a line, how would make it work given that the car moves with a constant speed.

 ### Proportional Controller

-If the car is too far to the right then you would turn left and visa versa.
+If the car is too far to the right then you would turn left and vice versa.
-Since there is a range of angles you can turn the wheel, you can turn with proportion to how far you are from the line.
+But there are a range of angles you can turn the wheel, so you can turn proportional to how far you are from the line.
 This is what the proportional controller (P controller) does, which is given by,

 $$ P = K_{p} e(t), $$